16.1 Definitions and Classifications

 A. Importance and Responsibility for Proper Classification

-The proper classification of a transaction as a subaward or other procurement action at the time it is proposed is critical to ensure proper accounting for costs and compliance requirements.
-Misclassification may result in delays in subaward processing or inaccurate calculation of costs (e.g, failure to include or exclude F&A costs) and may result in the PI having insufficient funding to carry out the proposed program.
-In rare cases, incorrect classification of costs may threaten the ability of the program of work to proceed (e.g., if a Subrecipient was determined not to have the internal controls necessary to receive funding from Stanford.)
+The proper classification of an entity relationship as either a subrecipient or vendor at the time it is proposed is critical to ensure proper accounting for costs and compliance requirements.
+Misclassification may result in delays in subaward processing or inaccurate calculation of costs and may result in the PI having insufficient funding to carry out the proposed program.
+In rare cases, incorrect classification of costs may threaten the ability of the program of work to proceed.

-PIs have the initial responsibility for ensuring the correct classification of costs at the time funding is first requested from the sponsor.
-The PI or his/her designee must ensure that sufficiently detailed information about the proposed vendor or subrecipient and their SOW are provided both to their departmental administrators and to the applicable research administration offices.
+PIs have the initial responsibility for ensuring the correct classification of the relationship and its associated costs at the time funding is first requested from the sponsor.
+The PI or his/her designee must ensure that sufficiently detailed information about the proposed subrecipient and their SOW are provided both to their departmental administrators and to the applicable research administration offices.
 If the information provided is insufficient, research administration offices may request additional information from the PI.

 If the departmental administrator or institutional official determines that a cost has been misclassified, s/he will require the proposal to be corrected before it receives institutional endorsement.
 PIs and departmental administrators are strongly encouraged to consult with their institutional representative well in advance of a proposal due date if they are uncertain about the correct classification of costs.